Denali National Park Northern Lights

 Advertising

-At the Chik-Wauk Museum and Nature Center in Grand Marais, the All Sky Camera mounted on the museum’s roof captures a 360-degree sky photo every minute from 30 minutes before sunset and 30 minutes after sunrise.
-The results are unusual: a ball of color with the tips of evergreen trees around the edges; the photo above was taken by the All Sky Camera March 23, 2023 at 10pm.
+At the Chik-Wauk Museum and Nature Center in Cook County's Grand Marais, the All Sky Camera mounted on the seasonal museum’s roof captures a 360-degree sky photo every minute from 30 minutes before sunset and 30 minutes after sunrise.
+The results are unusual: a ball of color with the tips of evergreen trees around the edges; the photo above was taken by the All Sky Camera on March 23, 2023, at 10pm.
 Roughly 40 minutes away, the Grand Portage State Park is also a great place to see the Northern Lights.

 Advertising

-With miles of shoreline along Lake Michigan and a lack of big cities with light pollution, Door County positions itself as an excellent place to view the Aurora Borealis.
+With miles of shoreline along Lake Michigan and a few big cities with light pollution, Door County is an excellent place to view the Aurora Borealis.
 Three recommended places?
-Rock Island State Park, Washington Island, and especially Newport State Park, named a dark-sky park in 2017.
-Also, join the Facebook group Great Lakes Aurora Hunters Alerts (38,000 members strong) to share information on where to find the Northern Lights.
+Rock Island State Park, Washington Island, and especially Newport State Park, was named a dark-sky park in 2017.

 Advertising

-Check out Heyburn State Park on Chatcolet Lake in the town of Plummer, the oldest park in the Pacific Northwest, for wonderful vista points to watch the Aurora Borealis.
-The Trail of the Coeur d’Alenes bike path is a great place to bike and turn your helmet upwards, especially on the bridge over the Chatcolet Lake, St. Joe River, and Round Lake.
+Check out Idaho's Heyburn State Park on Chatcolet Lake in the town of Plummer, the oldest park in the Pacific Northwest, for wonderful vista points to watch the Aurora Borealis.
+The Trail of the Coeur d’Alenes bike path is a great place to bike and tilt your helmeted head upwards, especially on the suspension bridge over Chatcolet Lake.
 Also recommended is Schweitzer, where you can hike mountains (or take the ski lift in summer) to get closer to the sky.

 There’s a reason a photo of the Northern Lights, as seen in Denali National Park, is featured on the National Park Services’ overview web page on the Aurora Borealis.
 This park has incredible views because it is so far north and light pollution is almost nil.
 The National Park Service is involved in studying the night sky.
 It suggests that visitors to Denali read first about traditional Athabaskan star knowledge and learn the Alaska Native Peoples’ names and stories for the constellations.